ronan-s1/lazy-jira-search/README.md

 `-h, --help`: Display usable flags.

 ### Note
+- You are the assignee unless specified by `--assignee` flag.
+- Unresolved issues will be fetched unless specified by `--all` or `--resolved` flags.
+- You are the reporter if `--reporter` is used but no value is passed.
+- Passing **"none"** for the assignee will remove the assignee filter entirely.
 - Clicking the issue key or selecting it in fzf view will open it in your browser.

-- Assignee is **always** defaulted to you.
-- Unresolved issues will be fetched unless specified by `--all` or `--resolved` flags.
-- Reported is defaulted to you **only** if flag is specified.
+## Examples

-## Example
+### Example 1
 The below command will:
 - Find unresolved Jiras assigned to you
 - Last updated in the last 2 weeks